yanhann10/flask-project/README.md

-# A Flask Web App for summarize readings
+# A Flask Web App for summarizing readings

-_Quick, read_ is an app for summarize readings and potentially generate writeups (under development)
+_Quick, read_ is an app for summarizing readings and potentially in an abstractive way (future development)

-Accepted formats include text and html
+Accepted formats include text and HTML

 ## Demo